 Core subscription

-A realistic breakdown of cost, hidden extras, and the point where businesses start questioning whether the software model still makes sense.
+A realistic breakdown of HubSpot cost, hidden extras and the point where businesses start questioning whether the wider software stack still makes sense.

 Direct answer